nitrite/nitrite-doc/java-sdk/modules/spatial.md

 ## Spatial Filter

 Spatial module supports several filters to query spatial data.
-To know more about filters, please refer to [Geospatial Filters](../filter.md#geospatial-filters).
+To know more about filters, please refer to [Spatial Filters](../filter.md#spatial-filters).